 - Deficient Social Skills

 Some of these characteristics are listed as specific symptoms of ADHD, such as inattention, hyperactivity, and inability to complete projects.
 Others are what are considered to be common characteristics of ADHD.
 Dr. Cramond further explains that many of the creative geniuses in history have had problems in academics and school.
-Robert Frost was forced to leave school because of incessant daydreaming, Virginia Woolf was known for being extremely talkative and Frank Lloyd Wright daydreamed to the extent that people around him would need to shout at him to bring him out of a trancelike state. (for more examples see: Successful People with ADHD)
+Robert Frost was forced to leave school because of incessant daydreaming, Virginia Woolf was known for being extremely talkative and Frank Lloyd Wright daydreamed to the extent that people around him would need to shout at him to bring him out of a trancelike state. (for more examples see: Celebrities With ADHD)